As a professional in the wellness industry, it’s invaluable to have an online presence to attract your ideal client.

 What is the purpose of your website?

-How does it support your business?
+How will your website support your business?

 What is your budget (for now)?